DUI/DWI Defense Lawyers

-If you are facing a DUI charge in southwest Virginia, including Roanoke, Botetourt, Franklin, or Montgomery County, call attorney Kevin Gick at the law firm of Frankl Miller Webb & Moyers, A former state prosecutor with law enforcement contacts, he has represented Virginia residents, out-of-state-drivers, tractor trailer and professional drivers, college students, and everyone in between.
-The initial consultation is free, confidential, and Mr. Gick himself will call you back.
+If you are facing a DUI charge in southwest Virginia, including Roanoke, Botetourt, Franklin, or Montgomery County, call attorney Daniel Frankl at the law firm of Frankl Miller Webb & Moyers, He has represented Virginia residents, out-of-state-drivers, tractor trailer and professional drivers, college students, and everyone in between.
+The initial consultation is free, confidential, and Mr. Frankl himself will call you back.

 Don’t assume that you were drunk just because the officer charged you.
 You need an experienced attorney in your corner, someone who knows where to look for weaknesses in the government’s case.
 Traffic prosecutors prioritize DUI offenses.
 These cases cases are practically impossible to fight without an attorney by your side.